-As the weather cools down each year the great insulation debate heats up.
+As the weather cools down each year, the great down-versus-synthetic insulation debate heats up.
 Goose and duck down fill are among the premier insulators on earth, trapping air and creating pockets of warmth around your body with very little weight.
-Synthetic insulation, on the other hand, can’t match the warmth-to-weight ratio of down but breathes better and retains most of its ability to insulate when wet (that’s a major plus for serious outdoor use).
-Below we break down these considerations and more in the down vs. synthetic discussion, including compressibility, durability, cost, and comfort.
-We hope it’s helpful in picking your next jacket or sleeping bag.
+On the other hand, synthetic insulation breathes better and retains most of its ability to insulate when wet (that’s a major plus for serious outdoor use).
+Below we outline down and synthetic insulation and break down their warmth-to-weight, compressibility, comfort, durability, cost, and more.
+We hope it’s helpful in choosing your next jacket or sleeping bag.

-Like warmth, down is known for its compressibility.
+Like warmth, down is also known for its compressibility.
 You can stuff a lightweight down jacket to about the size of a water bottle, and much more tightly than a comparable synthetic.
-Keep in mind that the quality of down (and therefore its loftiness) matters in this equation.
-Low and medium quality down (ranging from about 450 to 650-fill power) aren’t as far ahead of high-end synthetics in terms of compressibility as you might think.
-But the higher the down fill power, the better it compresses, and premium down gear items are as good as they come.
+Keep in mind that the quality of down (and therefore its loftiness) matters in this equation: the higher the fill power, the more the down will compress.
+Compared to low- and medium-quality down (ranging from about 450- to 650-flll power), high-end synthetics aren’t that far behind—especially highly compressible insulations such as Patagonia’s PlumaFill and The North Face’s ThermoBall Eco.

 3. Water Resistance Advantage: Synthetic